elitelinks/elbot/README.md

 Requires Node.js
 To install clone the repo and `npm install`.

-Then run `node bot` from the command line.
+Then run `node bot` from the command line..

 I can't offer support about installing and running the bot youself currently as it is in a very alpha stage.